 - when per Department records, that person is not a licensed ___________ in the State of Florida.

-Pursuant to Section 456.065, F.S., and Rule 64B-6.03, F.A.C., the Department will set the a penalty for violations of the aforesaid provision.
+Under Section 456.065, F.S., and Rule 64B-6.03, F.A.C., the Department will set the penalty for violations of the aforesaid provision.
 The fines and costs are due within 30 calendar days from the date of the service of the citation.

-The petition must be received by the Department within 30 calendar days of the date of service of the citation.
-The petition must be sent by mail, hand delivery or facsimile.
+The Department must receive the petition within 30 calendar days of the citation’s service date.
+The petition must be sent by mail, hand delivery, or facsimile.
 The failure to file a dispute within 30 calendar days of service shall constitute a waiver of hearing, and the citation shall automatically become a Final Order of the Department.

 The failure to comply with the Formal Order may result in legal action by the Department, as well as additional fines and costs, in accordance with Section 456.065(2), Florida Statutes.